Nian-Jingqing/EEG_Processor/docs/index.rst

 ----

-The BIDS Processor is a Matlab application to import, preprocess and analyse EEG recordings.
+The EEG Processor is a Matlab application to import, preprocess and analyse EEG recordings.
 All files will be automatically named and organized according to the specifications of the `Brain Imaging Dataset Structure <https://bids-specification.readthedocs.io>`_.

 .. important::

-  The BIDS Processor application cannot handle just any EEG file.
+  The EEG Processor application cannot handle just any EEG file.
 The app has been developed specifically for the sleep-lab at the Woolcock Institute of Medical Research, Sydney, Australia where we obtain high-density EEG recordings using the EGI-Philips and Compumedics 257-channel EEG systems.

-  Please contact Rick Wassing if you want to make sure the BIDS Processor can handle your dataset.
+  Please contact Rick Wassing if you want to make sure the EEG Processor can handle your dataset.
 We may need to write some custom import functions.

 The Brain Imaging Dataset Structure
 -----------------------------------